Child Protection in Queensland: A Practical Guide for Parents and Carers

 Child Safety may become involved where there is a reasonable concern that a child:

-has been, or is at risk of being, physically abuse, emotionally abuse, or sexually abused
+• has been, or is at risk of being, physically abused, emotionally abused, or sexually abused

 Concerns may also be raised before birth, where there are indicators that the unborn child will be at high risk after birth.
 Child Safety uses structured risk and safety assessments to decide what response is required.